-• Complete a CP Concern form found in: All Staff Team >Safeguarding - CP concern form

-Hard copies are available in staff room and all school offices.
+All staff have a responsibility to report safeguarding concerns immediately to the DSL:

-O Immediately speak to the DSL or DDSL in person and e-mail to: JAhmed@harbinger.org.uk and copy in NNagahawatte@harbinger.org.uk

-E-mails are accessed by the Safeguarding Team every weekday.
+- → Complete a pink CP Concern form.
+Hard copies can be found in: Fiona's/Nimesha's/Sajna's/Early Years Offices or online on the All Staff Team >Safeguarding - CP concern form - → Immediately speak to the DSL or DDSL in person and hand-in or e-mail concern form to: fkeogh@harbinger.org.uk and copy in NNagahawatte@harbinger.org.uk - → E-mails are accessed by the Safeguarding Team every weekday.

-- You will be advised of receipt of the CP form. - Any other information provided will be on a need-to-know basis.
+- → You will be advised of receipt of the CP form. - → Any other information provided will be on a need-to-know basis.